Mathematical analysis: Real analysis

 Real analysis (traditionally, the "theory of functions of a real variable") is a branch of mathematical analysis dealing with the real numbers and real-valued functions of a real variable.
-In particular, it deals with the analytic properties of real functions and sequences, including convergence and limits of sequences of real numbers, the calculus of the real numbers, and continuity, smoothness and related properties of real-valued functions.
+In particular, it deals with the properties of real functions and sequences, including convergence and limits of sequences of real numbers, providing rigorous foundations for calculus, and continuity, smoothness and related properties of real-valued functions.